richardxie1119/CS-FTMSI/README.md

 ## Run the program
 Install all dependencies (numpy >=1.19.5, scipy>=1.16.3, h5py).
 The Python binary executable currently only supports running on Windows system.
-In the bash script `run.sh`, the following arguments need to be defined.
+Within the bash script `run.sh`, the following arguments need to be defined.

 `export PATH=PATH_TO_PYTHON:%PATH:PATH_TO_PROJECT`: define the paths to Python and project folder\
 `out_dir` :where the output files will be stored in the output folder\